Resources and Advice

 Exercise needn’t be strenuous, gentle stretching and taking a walk can suffice.
 It’s always best to start small and build exercise up gradually.

-If you’re worried about an elderly family member’s well-being or feel that they may be suffering from depression or anxiety, the following resources may be useful:
+If you’re worried about an elderly family member’s wellbeing or feel that they may be suffering from depression or anxiety, the following resources may be useful:

 Independent living products brochure